sanni/cartreader/Cart_Reader/README.md

 This Arduino code is written by a beginner for beginners, therefore I tried to comment every line of code.
 To an experienced coder this probably will seem very wrong but it really helps if you're just starting out.

-Source code files:
-- Cart_Reader.ino is the main file that contains functions and variables being used by multiple submodules and also the main menu
-- FLASH.ino is for reading and writing 29F016, 29F032, 29F033, 29F1610 and 29L3211 flashroms
-- GB.ino includes everything Game Boy and Game Boy Color
-- GBA.ino includes everything Game Boy Advance
-- MD.ino includes everything for the SEGA Mega Drive
-- N64.ino includes everything Nintendo 64
-- NES.ino includes everything for the Nintendo Entertainment System
-- NP.ino includes everything for Nintendo Power SF Memory and GB Memory cartridges
-- PCE.ino includes everything for the PC Engine/TG16
-- SMS.ino includes everything for the SEGA Master System
-- SNES.ino includes everything Super Nintendo
-- SV.ino includes everything for the Super Nintendo Satellaview

 Every submodule has it's own setup_XX() function that configures the needed pins and a submenu that lets you choose what you want to do.
 The code directly addresses the pins via the DDR, PIN and PORT registers.
 Please also refer to the [pinout Excel sheet](https://github.com/sanni/cartreader/blob/master/pinout.xls).